boltlabs-inc/zkchannels-spec/tezos/1-setup.md

   * Given an address, return the balance.
   * Given an operation hash, return the operation and the block height it was included in.

-### Tezos account balances
-Before establishing a zkChannel, the customer and merchant should ensure that they will have a sufficient balance to pay for the [operations fees](5-tezos-escrowagent.md#operation-fees) needed for interacting with the smart contract.
-Since the blockchain fee market is dynamic, it is impossible to predict with certainty what the necessary fees will be.
-However, based on our [contract benchmarks](https://github.com/boltlabs-inc/tezos-contract/wiki/Benchmark-Results) on testnet, we recommend a minimum amount reserved specifically for operation fees for the customer and merchant to be 2 tez and 0.009 tez, respectively.

 ## Merchant Setup

 A party who wishes to act as a zkChannel merchant must generate and publish the following parameters for use across all of their zkChannels: